albertZhangTJ/albertZhangTJ/README.md

 Huge fan of C, but also have experience in C++, Java, Javascript, Python, Go, and SQL.

 Specialized in network, operating system, security, and fuzzing.
-My current work in primarily on grammar-based fuzzing (see [here](https://github.com/albertZhangTJ/sqlancer-lancerfuzz)).
+My current work is primarily on grammar-based fuzzing (see [here](https://github.com/albertZhangTJ/sqlancer-lancerfuzz)).

 PS: I'm currently single so ... yeah